therealshivrajroman/SHIVRAJ_QAQC/README.md

 Bridging the Gap: Integrating AutoCAD with On-Site QA/QC: Discussing the use of digital drawings on tablets for real-time verification.

 📞 Contact Me
-I am actively seeking new opportunities and am ready for immediate deployment in the Alibaug region.
+I am actively seeking new opportunities and am ready for immediate deployment.
 Let's connect!

 Email: shivrajroman@gmail.com

-LinkedIn: linkedin.com/in/shivrajroman
+LinkedIn: www.linkedin.com/in/shivrajroman